-Happy Canada Day!
-I thought if would be appropriate to give out some fun facts about Canada that will make you look at our beautiful country in a whole new way.
-You probably know that we produce more maple syrup than any other country.
-Did you know our official number is 1-800-0-Canada?
-Find out some fun facts below.
+To celebrate Canada Day, I thought it would be appropriate to present some fun facts about Canada that will make you look at our beautiful country in a whole new way.
+For example, did you know that we produce more maple syrup than any other country?
+Or that our official phone number is 1-800-0-Canada?
+Find out more fun and interesting facts below.

 Canada has the most lakes

-It doesn’t matter whether you mail Santa a letter from New Zealand or Zimbabwe, it ends up in Canada.
-Santa’s official address – Santa Claus, North Pole HOH OHO.
+It doesn’t matter whether you send Santa a letter from New Zealand or Zimbabwe for Christmas, it ends up in Canada.
+Santa’s official address is Santa Claus, North Pole HOH OHO.
 Volunteers reply to millions of letters each year in over 30 languages.

 Underneath the city of Toronto, is a system of pedestrian walkways called PATH connecting 1200 stores and restaurants, 50 office towers, 20 parking garages, 5 subway stations and a railway station.
 With 30 km of walkways, it is the largest underground shopping complex according to the Guinness World Records.

 If you walked and never stopped to eat, rest your feet, or even sleep, it would take you four and a half years to walk the length of Canada’s coastline.
 We’re bordered on three sides by three different oceans: the Atlantic, Arctic and Pacific.
-To put that in perspective, Canada has 202,080 km of the world’s total 356,000 km of oceanfront property.
-The only other country that even comes close is Indonesia, which has 54,716 km of coastline.
+To put that in perspective, Canada has 202,080 km of earth’s 356,000 km of oceanfront property.
+The only other country that even comes close is Indonesia, which has a total of 54,716 km of coastline.

 Manitoba has a lot of snakes